mjp0/datagram-node/FEATURES.md

 - You can create stream containers where meta database keeps track of everything
 - Automatically wraps all data inside data descriptors to enhance compatibility
 - All stored data is automatically encrypted and decrypted in the background
+- All stored data is automatically signed and verified in the background

 Upcoming Features
-- All stored data is automatically signed and verified in the background
 - You can attach indexer into your stream to produce a table of contents of your stream automatically
   - [x] redis support done
   - [ ] ability to get table of contents
 - Verify any position in the container by comparing indexes from users
-- Build new Datagram based on a template